open-quantum-safe/oqs-demos/openlitespeed/USAGE-server.md

 will run the container for the quantum-safe crypto (QSC) protected OpenLiteSpeed server on the docker network called lsws-test.

-To start the server, run `/usr/local/lsws/bin/lswsctrl start` For more commands, run `/usr/local/lsws/bin/lswsctrl help`
+To start the server, run `/usr/local/lsws/bin/lswsctrl start`.
+For more commands, run `/usr/local/lsws/bin/lswsctrl help`

 The document root is  `/usr/local/lsws/Example/html/`

 The CA.crt file is hosted on port 80 and QUIC is enabled on port 443.

 ### What is WebAdmin Console?
 It is a GUI interface which makes OpenLiteSpeed configuration so much easier.
+It uses port 7080.

 The WebAdmin Console can be accessed through `your-server-ip:7080` For example `172.17.0.2:7080`
 Run `ifconfig` to find your IP address.